 We recommend that you apply for your water use permit before construction.
-Water Use permits are issued to convey the right to use the water if the use can be shown to be beneficial.
-A Water Use Permit is required for any person or entity that withdraws at least 25,000 gallons in a 24-hour period during any calendar year.
-The permit lists the amount of water that can be withdrawn each year by the permittee, and is valid for 10 years.
-The Water Use Permit also requires that a Water Use Report be submitted each year to the Iowa DNR.
+Water Use permits are issued to convey the right to use quantities of water for beneficial purposes.
+A Water Use Permit is required for any person or entity that withdraws 25,000 gallons or more of water in a 24-hour period.
+The permit lists the amount of water that can be withdrawn each year by the permittee and is valid for 10 years.
+A Water Use Permit also requires that a Water Use Report be submitted each year to the Iowa DNR.
 Typical examples of water use permit holders include, but are not limited to, public water supply systems, power plants, manufacturing and processing industries, agricultural businesses, irrigation users (crop agricultural, golf courses, truck farms, athletic fields), rock and gravel quarry operations, construction and foundation dewatering operations, recreational users and comfort heating an cooling systems.
 To find out more about Water Use Permits or to apply for yours today please refer to the Water Supply Engineering Water Allocation and Use web site.

 - Why Protect the Groundwater? -

 Private well users - here is some things to think about...
 When was the last time that you had your private water system sampled and tested?
 Do you know if your water is safe to drink today?
-Can your family drink and use the water without worries of illness and chronic long term exposures?
+Can you or your family consume the water without worries of illness and chronic long term exposures?

-The Iowa Department of Public Health manages a private well testing program called the "Grants to Counties Well Program.
+The Iowa Department of Public Health manages a private well testing program called the "Grants to Counties Well Program".
 This program provides free private water system testing and will help you understand the safety of your drinking water.
 You can contact your local county environmental health department to arrange your free water test.

-Remember, no matter what type of water supply you use, public or private supply, you can make a difference in our overall water quality where you live.
-The great thing about you doing your part is that it is easy - just be considerate how you handle things that you don't want to end up in the groundwater and your drinking water.
+Remember, no matter what type of water supply you use, public or private supply, you can make a difference in the overall water quality where you live.
+The great thing about you doing your part is that it is easy - just be considerate how you handle things that should not be part of our groundwater and your drinking water.
 Keep this statement in mind - If you dump it, you drink it!
 The Iowa DNR supports efforts to inform and educate citizens on groundwater protection and promote safe drinking water.

 regardless if your well is located in the flood way or not.
 The Iowa DNR has information on how flood waters can impact your water supply well and the items that you should consider before trying to use your well during or after a flood event.
-Please view our guidance document for more information.
+Please view our Wells and Flooding document" for additional formation.

-Is your water safe to drink? -
+- Is the water from your well safe to drink? -

 The Iowa DNR has guidance available to help you understand the importance of sampling and testing your private water system.
-Check out our "Frequently Asked Questions About Private Drinking Water".
+Check out our Frequently Asked Questions About Private Drinking Water web page.

 The Illinois State Water Survey and the Illinois Water Resources Center at the University of Illinois are pleased to announce a new nationwide training initiative funded by the Rural Community Assistance Partnership (RCAP) through a grant from the U.S. Environmental Protection Agency.
 The training will includes classes for those who own or use private water supply wells.

 The Private Well Classes are designed to help a homeowner and well user understand the basic science of water wells and inform them of best practices to maintain and protect the water supply.
 These basic tools can help ensure a safe drinking water supply and extend the life of the well.